 If you are interested in working with me as a student or post-doc, please email or call.

 Photo right: Students collecting weathering data for outcrops in Shenandoah National Park, VA.
 Cosmogenic Radionuclide analyses by Dr. Gregory S. Hancock at William and Mary College provide erosion rates for different rock types in the field area.
 Our work seeks to understand how the fracture mechanics properties of these rocks influence their erosion, and thus the long-term landscape evolution of the classic Valley and Ridge landscape of central Virginia.
-In press in Geology.
+Eppes et al., Geology, 2018.

 Charlotte, NC is home the rest of the time .
-I spend my free time these days with my kids enjoying my garden.
+I spend my free time these days with my kids enjoying my garden and our chickens.